pubnub/swift-apple-watch-heart-rate-pubnub-eon/README.md

     &lt;true/&gt;
   &lt;/dict&gt;</pre>

-	To go more in depth with App Transport Security, check out this <a href="https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html" target="_blank">Apple documentation</a>.
+<p>	To go more in depth with App Transport Security, check out this <a href="https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html" target="_blank">Apple documentation</a>. </p>

 	<h3><em>HTML Page for EON</em></h3>
 Create a new empty HTML file.
 This demo calls it <em>eon.html</em>, and has the following code in the head: